 I love simple projects and activities that kids can be a part of, and even better, create together as a family!
-This Oreo snowman is a great way to involve the kids in making their own treats or gifts; and this is something that would make a sweet treat for a friend, teacher or neighbor gifts for the holidays!
-Whatever the occasion, whomever receives it will absolutely love it!
-And who doesn’t like Oreo’s?
+This edible Oreo snowman is a great way to involve the kids in making their own treats or gifts; and this is something that would make a sweet treat for a friend, teacher, or neighbor gifts for the holidays!

 Once the nose is secure, draw on your snowman’s face with an edible ink marker.
 You can also draw on some coal buttons or “glue” with melted candy colorful candies in place of buttons.